 While our academic calendar runs from August to May, many Rhodes students are benefiting from a variety of summer enrichment programs.
-From studying abroad in Cape Town, Chiang Mai in Thailand, or many of the other Rhodes Abroad programs, to conducting research in our own backyard through the Rhodes Institute for Regional Studies.
-From engaging in Memphis community projects through the Summer Service Fellowship to conducting research with experts at St. Jude Children’s Research Hospital, or interning at one of the many top notch companies that we have partnerships with.
-The summer opportunities for Rhodes students are influential accompaniments to their work on campus, and many of which are for credit and/or pay.
+Opportunities range from studying abroad in Cape Town to Chiang Mai or many of the other Rhodes Abroad programs to conducting research in our own backyard through the Rhodes Institute for Regional Studies.
+Students are engaging in Memphis community projects through the Summer Service Fellowship and conducting research with experts at St. Jude Children’s Research Hospital, or interning at one of the many top notch companies that we have partnerships with.
+The summer opportunities for Rhodes students are influential accompaniments to their work on campus, and many are for credit and/or pay.

 What is the Honor Code at Rhodes?

 The Honor System is a tradition valued by the Rhodes community for more than a century.
 It allows the fullest possible expression of individual life in harmony with community life.
 Specifically, all first-year students participate in a ceremony during their first week on campus where they sign the honor code, promising not to lie, cheat, or steal as a member of the Rhodes community.
 The Rhodes community believes these principles to be fundamental in ethical life, both during and after college.

 What is it like to be in Memphis?